MikeData/bau_FDI-Assets/README.md

 2.)
 Unzip everything into its own folder.

 3.)
 You will need to copy all 4 source files required into this folder.
-The files required are: FDI inwards, FDI outwards, Assets, Liabilities.
+The filenames might vary but are essentially: FDI inwards, FDI outwards, Assets, Liabilities.

 ## Explanation